laurelmackenzie/starter-hugo-academic/content/publication/johnson-2007-acoustic/index.md

 synthesized 'placeless' nasals by repeating pitch periods from the nasalized vowel to replace the final consonant in CVm with nasalized vowel.
 These stimuli provide a direct test of Ohala's acoustic explanation of coda velarity in nasals.
-The third and fourth experiments extended these results with tokens in which the last portion of CVN (N = /m/, /n/, or /ŋ/) and C̃) syllables were obscured with masking noise.
+The third and fourth experiments extended these results with tokens in which the last portion of CVN (N = /m/, /n/, or /ŋ/) and Cx̃ syllables were obscured with masking noise.
 These experiments were designed to force listeners to assume the existence of a final consonant and to rely primarily on visual cues in a more direct test of the visual similarity of nasalized vowels and velar nasals.
 Taken together, the results of these four experiments suggest that excrescent